Rea2er/microservices-e-commerce/README.md

 # microservices-e-commerce

-This just the fork of orginal project which was host on DAL gitlab.
+This just the fork of the original project which was hosted on DAL GitLab.